SymTh for non-finite symmetries: Lower-dimensional examples

 where \( D^{(\rm in)} \) is the disk topology enclosed by the two lines and \( D^{(\rm out)} \) is the disk area outside the lines.
 The same result for the cylinder topology \( C \) can be obtained by \( \alpha_1 \rightarrow \alpha_1 - \alpha_2 \), which is equivalent to adding a boundary with opposite orientation and holonomy fixed at \( g_2 = e^{i \alpha_2} \).
 On the cylinder, one can have the same configuration where one line winds around the compact direction once: the result is identical, but the two areas have to be identified with the areas of the surfaces enclosed by the two lines.
 This is consistent with the fact that there is no limit to which the internal area can shrink.
 In what follows, we will neglect the \( \theta \)-term for convenience, as it is straightforward to reinstate it in our formulas.

+We will also consider Wilson lines unattached to holonomy-fixing boundaries.
+This allows to use closed form expressions such as \eqref{eq:WilsonLoops} without passing through the variational principle of \eqref{eq:Hol_delta} when Wilson lines with endpoints are included.
+Since Wilson loops insertions are invariant under area-preserving deformations, this does not affect the result of the slab compactification limit.

-In this section, we explore the possibility of using \( \text{Maxwell}_2 \) as a SymTh for a quantum mechanics (QM) system living on the boundary \( \gamma_1 \) of a cylinder topology with area \( \mathcal{A} \).
+In the rest of the section, we explore the possibility of using \( \text{Maxwell}_2 \) as a SymTh for a quantum mechanics (QM) system living on the boundary \( \gamma_1 \) of a cylinder topology with area \( \mathcal{A} \).
 On the second boundary \( \gamma_2 \), we provide a boundary condition in terms of the gauge field holonomy.
 All we require for the QM theory is to have a 0-form \( U(1) \)-global symmetry with current \( J \) and local operators charged under it.
 The corresponding Ward identity is:

 This \( U(1) \)-global current is coupled to the bulk gauge field, which effectively defines an interacting boundary condition.
 The partition functions of the joint system with boundary operator insertions are: